Multi-period investment strategies under Cumulative Prospect Theory: Objective

 \subsection{Time Inconsistency}

-If the benchmarked wealth $\overline{W}_{t}^T$ of \eqref{1e1} is used then the optimal strategy is time inconsistent.
+As already pointed out in \cite{Shi} the optimal strategy is time inconsistent due to the nonlinear distortions.
 That is the optimal strategy computed in the past is not implemented unless there is a commitment mechanism.
 Let us define $v_{T-1}^*$ the time $T-1$ portfolio and $(\hat{v}_{T-2},\hat{v}_{T-1})$ the time $T-2$ optimal portfolio: and

-We claim that $v_{T-1}^*\neq \hat{v}_{T-1},$ which means that the investor is time inconsistent, i.e., the time $T-2$ optimal portfolio is not implemented at time $T-1$ when another portfolio is optimal.
-In order to see this claim recall that by \eqref{1e1}
+It turns out that $v_{T-1}^*\neq \hat{v}_{T-1},$ which means that the investor is time inconsistent, i.e., the time $T-2$ optimal portfolio is not implemented at time $T-1$ when another portfolio is optimal.